Atlanta Municipal Court DUI Lawyers

 • The ALS cannot stem from a motor vehicle accident involving fatalities or serious injuries;

-• If the person holds a Georgia commercial driver’s license (CDL), he or she must downgrade to a non-commercial Georgia driver’s license to obtain and maintain the permit;
+• If the person holds a Georgia commercial driver’s license (CDL), they must downgrade to a non-commercial Georgia driver’s license to obtain and maintain the permit;

 • A driver cannot have any prior convictions for DUI in the 5 years preceding application for the permit.
 If there is an Atlanta DUI arrest with a DUI conviction within 5 years of the current arrest, the person can still opt for track 2 – requesting an administrative hearing, or track 1 – do nothing at all;

-• The person must surrender his or her Georgia driver’s license, either to the arresting officer at the time of arrest or to DDS before issuance of the permit; and,
+• The person must surrender their Georgia driver’s license, either to the arresting officer at the time of arrest or to DDS before issuance of the permit; and,

 • There is a $25.00 permit fee that needs to be paid to the Georgia Department of Driver Services.

-Successful maintenance of the ignition interlock device must be evidenced by the permit holder to DDS through the production of satisfactory monthly monitoring reports before DDS removes the ignition interlock restriction from the permit.
-A permit may be renewed for a fee of $5.00 if additional time is needed for the permit holder to comply with the terms of the ignition interlock device, but it may only be renewed one time once the permit holder becomes eligible to reinstate his or her driver’s license.
+Successful maintenance of the ignition interlock device must be evidenced by the permit holder to DDS by producing satisfactory monthly monitoring reports before DDS removes the ignition interlock restriction from the permit.
+A permit may be renewed for a fee of $5.00 if additional time is needed for the permit holder to comply with the terms of the ignition interlock device.
+Still, it may only be renewed one time once the permit holder becomes eligible to reinstate their driver’s license.
 Following the designated term of successful compliance, the ignition interlock device restriction may be removed from the limited driving permit in person at a DDS customer service center for a fee of $100.00 (or $90.00 if removal of the restriction is requested by mail or other approved alternate means).
 The removal fee is in addition to any reinstatement fee that may be required.

-The scope of the license suspension hearing is very limited:
+The scope of the license suspension hearing is minimal:

 • Whether your Atlanta DUI law enforcement officer or Georgia State Trooper had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the DUI statute); or

-• Was the driver involved in a motor vehicle accident or collision resulting in serious injury or fatality; and
+• Was the driver involved in a motor vehicle accident or collision resulting in serious injury or fatality, and

-• Whether at the time of the request for the test or tests the Atlanta DUI officer or Georgia State Trooper informed the person of the person’s Implied Consent rights and the consequences of submitting or refusing to submit to such test; and
+• Whether at the time of the request for the test or tests, the Atlanta DUI officer or Georgia State Trooper informed the person of the person’s Implied Consent rights and the consequences of submitting or refusing to submit to such test and

 • Did the driver refuse the test; or whether a test or tests were given and the results indicated an alcohol concentration of 0.08 grams or more or, for a person under the age of 21, an alcohol concentration of 0.02 grams or more or, for a person operating or having actual physical control of a commercial motor vehicle, an alcohol concentration of 0.04 grams or more; and

-• Whether the test or tests were properly administered by an individual possessing a valid permit issued by the Division of Forensic Sciences of the Georgia Bureau of Investigation on an instrument approved by the Division of Forensic Sciences or a test conducted by the Division of Forensic Sciences, including whether the machine at the time of the test was operated with all of its electronic and operating components prescribed by its manufacturer properly attached and in good working order, which shall be required.
+• Whether the test or tests were properly administered by an individual possessing a valid permit issued by the Division of Forensic Sciences of the Georgia Bureau of Investigation on an instrument approved by the Division of Forensic Sciences or a test conducted by the Division of Forensic Sciences, including whether the machine at the time of the test was operated with all of its electronic and operating components prescribed by its manufacturer correctly attached and in good working order, which shall be required.
 A copy of the operator’s permit showing that the operator has been trained on the particular type of instrument used and one of the original copies of the test results or, where the test is performed by the Division of Forensic Sciences, a copy of the crime lab report shall satisfy the requirements of this subparagraph.

-How is the OSAH hearing conducted?
+How is the OSAH license suspension hearing conducted?

-What happens if I win the hearing?
+What happens if I win the DUI license suspension hearing?

-If the judge finds that all of the applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), then the judge will issue an order affirming the license suspension and will transmit the order to the Georgia Department of Driver Services, who will then impose the license suspension.
-Again, because the burden on the Atlanta DUI officer or Georgia State Trooper is so low to meet in these hearings, there is a good possibility that your license may be suspended, but we still may be able to gain an advantage in the Atlanta DUI criminal case based on testimony from an administrative hearing.
-If the judge committed an error in a ruling, the decision can be appealed.
-If you are found not guilty for DUI or your Atlanta DUI charge is “reduced” to a lesser traffic offense, then the suspension is lifted by operation of law as soon as the Georgia Department of Driver Services receives notice of the disposition of the case.
+Suppose at the OSAH hearing the judge finds that all applicable statutory factors were met in your Atlanta DUI license suspension hearing by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt).
+In that case, the judge will issue an order affirming the license suspension and transmit the order to the Georgia Department of Driver Services, which will then be suspended.
+Again, your license may be suspended because the burden on the Atlanta DUI officer or Georgia State Trooper is too low to meet in these hearings.
+However, we still may be able to gain an advantage in the Atlanta DUI criminal case based on testimony from an administrative hearing.
+The decision can be appealed if the judge commits a ruling error.
+Suppose you are found not guilty of DUI or your Atlanta DUI charge is “reduced” to a lesser traffic offense.
+In that case, the suspension is lifted by operation of law as soon as the Georgia Department of Driver Services receives notice of the disposition of the case.

 Can I handle the OSAH hearing myself in my Atlanta DUI case?